derolli1976/pyexasol/docs/REFERENCE.md

 ### column_names()

-Returns `list` of column names.
+Return `list` of column names.

 ### ExaStatement.close()
 Closes result set handle if it was opened.
 You won't be able to fetch next chunk of large dataset after calling this function, but no other side-effects.

 ### .execution_time

 Execution time of SQL statement.
 It is measured by wall-clock time of WebSocket request, so real execution time is a bit faster.
-Returns `float`.
+Return `float`.

 ## ExaFormatter